stolostron/multicluster-observability-addon/demo/README.md

 1. Deploy the chart `helm upgrade --install mcoa-demo demo/mcoa-demo/`.
 This Helm chart will bootstrap configuration on the hub cluster to enabled it to receive signals from the spoke clustes.
 1. Run `oc label --overwrite managedcluster/local-cluster cluster.open-cluster-management.io/clusterset=hub-mcoa-clusters` to label the `local-cluster` a.k.a. hub so that the policy applies to it.

+### 2.1 Deploying a workload on the spoke cluster

+Since we will want to observe all the 3 observability signals (metrics, logs and traces) in the end we will deploy a workload on the spoke clusters to generate these signals

+1. On the spoke cluster run `helm upgrade --install demo-workload demo/demo-workload/`

 ## 3. Install multicluster-observability-addon

 1. Deploy the addon controller by running `make addon-deploy`.